gregology/gregology.github.io/codex.md

 ### Beliefs about Society

-- Race & ethnicity are social constructs
+- Race & ethnicity are unhelpful social constructs
 - Cultural traits exist, cultures do not
 - Verbal purity is not social change
 - Friendship is the best way to overcome bigotry
 - Soldiers generally have more in common with the people they fight then with the leaders that send them to fight
 - Nations give meaning to wars after the fact
-- Ruling elites win & lose in war, civilians & soldiers only lose wars
+- Nation's Rulers win & lose in war, civilians & soldiers only lose wars
 - Terrorism is an economic, educational, & health problem